logicplace/examples/epson/neko/README.md

 ## port

+WARNING: Does not work on hardware.
+Will lock the unit, requiring you to remove the battery.

 There are some considerations to be made here, because neko.c is written as if there's no BIOS on the device, whereas we have to deal with the existence of one.
 While using the software interrupts in the BIOS might cut out and improve some code, this version does not do that.

 In order to not break modern editors, I added occlusive comments around ASM blocks.